The Tokorangi Pa Track is an 11.5km loop starting at the i-SITE visitor center in the Whakarewarewa Forest, a.k.a. The Redwoods, in Rotorua.

 While you can see Tokorangi Pa Road on Google Maps, the majority of the track isn’t marked on here.
 On the usually reliable Maps.me, it’s not obvious what track you’re supposed to follow.

-But in short, you won’t get lost as the purple arrow markers (above) are really frequent.
+But you won’t get lost as the purple arrow markers (above) are really frequent.

 purple track redwoods rotorua